The Importance of an OB/GYN during Pregnancy

 While you’re pregnant, an OB/GYN can benefit you in the following ways:

-- Give you all prenatal testing (blood, urine, pap, etc.)
+- Prenatal testing (including blood, urine, pap, etc.)

 - Fetal monitoring (ultrasounds, kick counts, electronic fetal monitoring)